JanNing012500/ModdedRocketPatrol/README.txt

 //background music plays when game starts
 Redesign the game's artwork, UI, and sound to change its theme/aesthetic (to something other than sci-fi) (60)
  //Spaceships -> whales, rocket->missile, artwork->ocean,UI->highscore+blue aesthetics, sounds ->all changed
+Create 4 new explosion SFX and randomize which one plays on impact (10)
+//added 4 new explosion sfx + kept original explosion sfx

  Total : 100 Points